theworldhow/InnerMirror/README.md

 # InnerMirror

-A minimal, luxurious journaling app with mirror cards for self-reflection. **The AI that knows you better than you ever will.**
+A minimal, luxurious journaling app with mirror cards for self-reflection. **The mirror that reflects your authentic self.**

 > "You can hide from everyone.
 You can't hide from you."